emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/Section_04_03.md

 val it: int * int = (7, 10)
 ```

-Another example is the $unzip$ function tha maps a list of pairs to a pair of lists:
+Another example is the $unzip$ function that maps a list of pairs to a pair of lists:

 $$
 unzip \space ([(x_0, Y_0); (x_1,y_1); \dots; (x_{n-e}, y_{n-1}) \space] \newline